ummeabiha/ummeabiha/README.md

 <br/>

 ## 🌟 About Me

 <p>
   <img align="right" width="250" src="/assets/programmer.png" alt="Coding gif"/>

   - 🎓 I am currently pursuing BESE at Ned University of Engineering and Technology.
 (2021 - 2025)
-  - 🌱 I am a passionate **MERN Stack Developer**, currently learning **Node JS.**
+  - 🌱 I am a passionate **MERN Stack Developer**.
+  - - ➡️ I'm expanding my skillset by learning .NET and working on practical applications.
   - 💬 Ask me about **JavaScript, and Web Development.**
-  - 💡 My goal is to infuse creativity and innovation into every coding challenge
+  - 💡 My goal is to infuse creativity and innovation into every coding challenge.
   - 🚀 I am always curious to learn and explore new technologies.
+  - ⚡ I'm skilled in graphic design and enjoy bringing ideas to life through visual communication.
 </p>

 <br/>